 - Dry socket or alveolar osteitis is the most common complication after tooth extraction.
 It occurs when a blood clot fails to form or becomes dislodged.

-- Symptoms of a dry socket range from pain in the affected area to discomfort in the jaw and neck to inflammation in the mouth.
+- Symptoms of a dry socket range from pain in the affected area to discomfort in the jaw and neck to mouth inflammation.
 Your doctor may prescribe over-the-counter pain medications to treat a dry socket.

 Need professional treatment for dry socket?
 Use Authority Dental to find emergency dental offices in your city.
 It’s simple, secure and free.